 The Main Library has 12 file cabinets with thousands of pieces of sheet music!
 That’s right – sheet music.
 Pieces are indexed in vintage card catalogs, which are near the Reference Desk.
 The sacred music pieces circulate; others can be copied.
 Additionally, the Library houses hundreds of musical scores on shelves adjacent to the Dooley foyer.
 Search the library catalog with the term Scores and Songbooks.

 Zines can contain anything from art to poems to collective histories to recipes and other do-it-yourself tips to … REALLY ANYTHING.
 A zine can be about as much as everything or nothing that the zine-maker desires.
 A zine can be any size or any length or make use of different materials, although your basic 8.5×11 sheet of paper folded in half is the most common.

 Making a zine can be a radical act even if the zine is about Taco Bell or haikus about your cat because in a world where everything is literally within the click of button and a few keystrokes, putting something in print still matters.
 That’s why zines attract a diverse group of makers and readers of all ages, backgrounds, and interests.
 And now you can access a small collection of zines at Richmond Public Library!

-The RPL Zine Collection is currently housed in Ready Reference at the Main Branch, but they can be checked out and returned to any RPL branch.
+The RPL Zine Collection is currently housed at our Hull Street Branch, but they can be checked out and returned to any RPL branch.
 All 78 issues are fully searchable via the library catalog.